Brooklyn Takes the Stage

 About the Book

 America’s third largest city until 1890, Brooklyn, New York, had a striking theatrical culture before it became a borough of Greater New York in 1898.
 As the city gained size and influence, more and more theatres arose, with at least 15 venues ultimately vying for favor.
-But, for all its productivity, too many theatregoers preferred the discomforts of a ferry and horsecar trip to New York’s playhouses instead of supporting the local product.
+Too many theatregoers, however, preferred the discomforts of a ferry and horsecar trip to New York’s playhouses instead of supporting the local product.
 Nor did the completion of the Brooklyn Bridge in 1883 do Brooklyn’s theatres any favors.
 Manhattan’s Goliath slayed Brooklyn’s David.

 About the Author(s)